 One out of every three bites of food we eat exists because of pollinators, but what is a pollinator?
 What do they do that is so important?
 Through games and interactive biofacts, explore different examples of pollinators (such as bees, butterflies, hummingbirds, and bats) and experience the essential work they do for the planet and the plants around us!
 Discover the plant anatomy that makes pollination possible through a flower dissection.
-Participants will create their own bee condo to help attract bees to their garden and backyard!
+Participants will create their own flower model!